Loading...

 Following a DUI arrest in Pierce County, several events unfold rapidly.
 Here's a timeline of what to expect in the first 24 hours:

-How Bail Works in Pierce: Bail is a financial guarantee that you will appear in court as required.
+How Bail Works in Pierce County: Bail is a financial guarantee that you will appear in court as required.
 The amount of bail can vary depending on factors such as the severity of the offense, your prior criminal record, and your ties to the community.
-Information regarding typical bail amounts in Pierce County can sometimes be found on the Pierce County Sheriff's Office website (if available) or by contacting a local bail bondsman.
+You can contact the Pierce County Jail at (912) 449-2011 to ask about bail procedures.

 Missing critical deadlines can have severe consequences in a DUI case.
 Here are the key deadlines you need to be aware of:

-While specific DUI enforcement statistics for Pierce County are unavailable, you should be aware that Georgia law enforcement takes DUI offenses very seriously.
-Be aware of increased patrols during holidays and weekends.
+While specific DUI enforcement statistics for Pierce County are unavailable, be aware that the Pierce County Sheriff's Office, located at 300 Pierce Industrial Blvd, Blackshear, GA 31516, actively patrols the county and enforces DUI laws.
+Expect increased patrols during holidays and weekends.

 Here are some local resources that may be helpful: